coderedcorp/coderedcms/docs/contributing/index.rst

 In the event that the pull request needs more work that the author is unable to provide, the following process should be followed:

-* Create a new branch from dev in the form of ``merge/pr-123`` where 123 is the original pull request number.
+* Create a new branch from main in the form of ``merge/pr-123`` where 123 is the original pull request number.
-* Edit the pull request to merge into the new branch instead of dev.
+* Edit the pull request to merge into the new branch instead of main.
 * Make the necessary changes and submit for review using the normal process.
-* When merging this branch into dev, follow the same process above, but be sure to credit the original author(s) by adding their names to the bottom of the commit message as so (see
+* When merging this branch into main, follow the same process above, but be sure to credit the original author(s) by adding their names to the bottom of the commit message as so (see
   `GitHub documentation <https://help.github.com/en/articles/creating-a-commit-with-multiple-authors>`_):